OpenNWP/EFS/README.md

 * The file `sh/root_script.sh` is the main script, it manages the execution of the tasks.
 * The directory `op_configs` contains scripts defining the general configuration of the operational setup (directories of the relevant software components, analysis times, etc.).

+## Background state file generation

+Normally, EFS will pick the result of the previous model run as the background state of the data assimilation.
+At the first model run of a forecast cycle, however, this is not possible.
+Instead, the standard atmosphere is used as the background state.
+In order to create the required file, a run script called `create_da_background.sh` is included in GAME.

 The rest is rather self-explanatory.